 Maggie was ready to embrace life and enjoy attending vocational college when the war came to her village in the Netherlands and changed everything.
 In a series of interconnected stories Maggie struggles with fear, shortages, the resistance, the dangers of falling in love and who to trust.
 Nothing is as it had been and, as the holder of the fountain pen learns from her comfortable office in the present day, fear and uncertainty are ever-present companions.

 As the narrator fills and refills the inherited fountain pen from the 1940s, the pen takes on a life of its own as it relates the details of the events that shaped Maggie’s life.

 Purchase directly from the publisher (Link) or any place that sells E-books.

-At this time I have completed the manuscript for the first a novel in a trilogy with a 17-yr old protagonist set in Strasbourg, France during World War II.
+I have a completed manuscript for the first novel in a family saga set in Strasbourg, France, during World War II.
 You can read the first chapter on my blog 'Just one more word'.

-The family, headed by widowed economics Professor Jacques Detweiler, is slowly being torn apart as the two older children, Bertrand and Sophia, are seduced by the romanticism of a glorious new world order, while the two middle children, Thérèse and Claude, drift into the first resistance group (The Black Hand) started by teenage boys (historical fact).
+The family, headed by widowed economics Professor Jacques Detweiler, is slowly being torn apart as the two older children, Bertrand and Sophia, are seduced by the romanticism of a glorious new world order, while the two middle children, Thérèse and Claude, drift into the first resistance group (The Black Hand, a nod to the original black hand resistance group) started by teenage boys (historical fact).

 Weekends of song and dance, and nature walks at the country estate of a former colleague of the professor show the beginnings of the Hitler Youth (historical fact), and further seduce Bertrand and Sophia, but serve only to galvanize Thérèse and Claude in their determination to fight the Nazis.
 Only little Amélie appears untouched by the growing conflict.